Installation

 - vaultcode_db

-In simulator mode, set SPRING_PROFILES_ACTIVE=simulator.
+In simulator mode, set spring.profiles.active=vault-code-simulator.

 Application config